1coderookie/Kobra2ProInsights/docs/hardware/bed.md

     - If the sensor was *too low*, it should now pop up and hit the tools's underside.
 Make sure this is the case and retighten the M2 hex screw again.
     - If the sensor was *too high*, it's position changed due to the tool pressing it down.
 You can now retighten the M2 hex screw again.

-    - *After you finished adjusting the sensor's height, check if the sensor still can move freely and if it now really has the perfect height.*
+    - *After you finished adjusting the sensor's height, check again if the sensor still can move freely and if it now really has the perfect height.*

-    GIF

 ??? info "Z-Offset Is Constantly Wrong"